Red Jasper at a Glance

 Brecciated Jasper

 Red Jasper that has been broken apart by geological activity and naturally cemented back together with chalcedony or quartz, creating angular fragments in a contrasting matrix.
-Carries additional energy of resilience and reconnection.
+Some people associate it with resilience and reconnection.

 Poppy Jasper

-A variety of Red Jasper with orbicular (spherical) patterns resembling poppy flowers.
+A variety of Red Jasper with orbicular (spherical) patterns that resemble poppy flowers.
 Found primarily in Morgan Hill, California.
 The spherical patterns formed through rhythmic crystallization in silica-rich volcanic environments.

 Brick Red Jasper

 The most common form, with a uniform brick-red color and minimal patterning.
 Named for its resemblance to fired clay bricks.
-This is the variety most commonly found in crystal shops and metaphysical supply stores.
+This is what you will typically find in crystal shops.

 Notable Origins